-During the 39-week period ended September 25, 2022, the Company made the determination to exit its convenient breakfast product category due to a shift in the Company's focus to product categories that are core to its operations.
-Charges incurred in connection with these product exits are expected to be paid or settled by the end of the 13-week period ending December 25, 2022.
+During the 26-week period ended June 26, 2022, the Company made the determination to exit its convenient breakfast product category due to ongoing losses incurred and a shift in Company focus to product categories that are core to its operations.
+Charges incurred in connection with these product exits are expected to be paid or settled by the end of the 13-week period ending September 25, 2022.
 Due to the relatively short term over which the charges will ultimately be settled, the Company believes the actual charges as shown below approximate fair value.